1100011Dawg/Obsidian_Dawson/Template/Campain ideas.md

 	 - druids can communicate witht he turtles at a high enough level(same for rangers though less so)
 	 - charectors with shields can join a few cults around the turtle
 	 - warlock can shoose a turtle as his god
-- rumors of the land up north, a once rich grass land now being run to to the shell of the turtle, rumors of also robotic humans and animals,(and perhaps robitic turtles)(basically a highly advanc)
+- rumors of the land up north, a once rich grass land now being run to to the shell of the turtle, rumors of also robotic humans and animals,(and perhaps robitic turtles)(basically a highly advanced land reviving a dead shell.)
+- a lot of shells roll if if they are not in the center and they are dead
+- tortles are either highly regared o out casts(depends on cultures veiw of turtles).